United States Davis Cup team

 The United States men's national tennis team represents the United States in Davis Cup tennis competition, and is governed by the United States Tennis Association.

-The U.S. competed in the first Davis Cup in 1900, when a group of Harvard University students challenged the British.
-They are the most successful Davis Cup team ever to compete in the Davis Cup, winning the coveted Davis Cup title on 32 separate occasions closely followed by Australia on 28.
+The United States competed in the inaugural Davis Cup against Great Britain in 1900.
+They are the most successful team ever to compete in the Davis Cup, winning the coveted title on 32 separate occasions closely followed by Australia with 28 victories.

 History

+The United States competed in the first Davis Cup in 1900, when a group of Harvard University students challenged the British.
+The team won this inaugural competition, then called the International Lawn Tennis Challenge, by defeating Great Britain 3–0 in Boston at the Longwood Cricket Club grounds.
+The format and trophy for the contest was designed and paid for by American player, Dwight Davis, whom the current competition is named after.

-The U.S. Davis Cup Team won the very first Davis Cup title in 1900.
-Their most recent win was in 2007, defeating Russia in the final.
+The United States most recent win was in 2007, defeating Russia in the final.

 The United States played in the World Group in all but one year (1988) since it was created in 1981, sharing this record with the Czech Republic, and holds the record for ongoing consecutive years in the World Group at 30 as of 2018.

+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.